apap04/toilet/README.md

 #### Starting the bot

-1. Copy the example json file and edit the values accoringly.
+1. Copy the example json file and edit the values accordingly.
 2. Install your packages: `python3 -m pip install -r requirements.txt`
 3. OPTIONAL: Enable genius integration:
    1. Make a new API client on [Genius API clients](https://genius.com/api-clients)